 Phoenix, AZ-based Metropolitan Mattress is offering interior designers a referral incentive on sales generated from their clients.
-The 15% incentive will be available on mattress sets, beds and headboards.
+The 15% incentive will be available on full size futon mattress sets, beds and headboards.
 Free delivery, free setup and free removal of old mattresses will also be available.
 Interior designers will provide their clients with cards from the 15-store bedding specialty chain.

 The incentive program isn't directed at the retailer's sales staff -- or the consumer, for that matter.
 It's targeted at interior designers.

 The program, introduced this month, offers interior designers a referral incentive of 15 percent on any sales generated from their clientele.
 Participating designers will receive cards to hand out to their clients, offering special prices on all mattress sets, headboards and beds.
 Clients will also receive extra benefits such as free delivery, set-up and removal of old mattresses.

 "We are tapping into the very fragmented designer market," explained Roger Magowitz, president of Metropolitan Mattress.
 "There are hundreds, even thousands, of independent designers and design studios out there.
 And most don't want to get involved in bedding.
 They don't make enough money on futon mattresses to go through the hassle of learning about them and selling them.
 Our program simplifies the process for them."

 Magowitz expects the program will allow Metropolitan Mattress to become a valuable resource for the design community, not only because of the 15 percent referral fee and the extra customer services, but because the retailer is a Simmons-only retailer.
 "We feature high-quality Simmons Beautyrest and BackCare bedding," Magowitz said.
 "This strategy allows us to focus on one brand, train on one brand and offer more product within the brand."